 With this model for WUR, since WUR is just a mode of a ‘regular’ PHY (and MAC), there can be no support in the amendment for a “WUR-only” STA, as either a stand-alone beaconing device (not part of an AP), or as a separate wake-up device on a non-802.11 device (separate from an 802.11 non-AP STA).

+[This needs to discussed with the TG, to confirm it is an acceptable consequence.]

+Has been discussed, as part of comment resolution and updates.

 Suggested changes to the amendment draft, follow.
 This is not intended to be a complete list, nor to provide exact wording.
 This is just a description of the types of changes that appear to be needed to accomplish this approach.
 The specific, detailed changes would need to be worked out, once this direction is discussed, assuming it is agreed.